microsoft/code-with-engineering-playbook/observability/correlation-id.md

 A Correlation ID is a unique identifier that is added to the very first interaction (incoming request) to  identify the context and is passed to all components that are involved in the transaction flow.
 Correlation ID becomes the glue that binds the transaction together and helps to draw a overall picture of events.

-*Note: Before implementing your own Correlation ID, investigate if your telemetry tool of choice provides a auto-generated Correlation ID and that it serves the purposes of your application.
-For instance, [Application Insights](https://docs.microsoft.com/en-us/azure/azure-monitor/app/auto-collect-dependencies) offers dependency auto-collection for some application frameworks*
+>Note: Before implementing your own Correlation ID, investigate if your telemetry tool of choice provides a auto-generated Correlation ID and that it serves the purposes of your application.
+For instance, [Application Insights](https://docs.microsoft.com/en-us/azure/azure-monitor/app/auto-collect-dependencies) offers dependency auto-collection for some application frameworks

 ### Recommended Practices

 1. Assign each external request a Correlation ID that binds the message to a transaction.
-2. Correlation ID for a transaction must be assigned as early as you can.
+2. The Correlation ID for a transaction must be assigned as early as you can.
 3. Propagate Correlation ID to all downstream components/services.
 4. All components/services of the transaction use this Correlation ID in their logs.
 5. For a HTTP Request, Correlation ID is typically passed in the header.